- Join our learning community rooted in an ecological and systemic approach

 If you do not hold the required A-Level or equivalent Level 3 qualifications

 In this instance, you may be asked to complete our Agricultural Biosciences Foundation Course.
-The course is two weeks long and costs £200.
-You may book and pay for this course here.
+The course is two weeks long and is free to take.
+You may book this course here.

 For further information please contact our admissions team at firstname.lastname@example.org.

 Nathan is course lead for Regenerative Food and Farming programmes.
 Before arriving at Schumacher, Nathan taught geography at San Diego State University and the University of Northern British Columbia.

 In addition to teaching, he worked as a consultant for international organizations, including The Nature Conservancy, where he conducted research on regenerative soil management and its connection to socio-ecological resilience in Central America.